2006–07 Atlanta Thrashers season

+The 2006–07 Atlanta Thrashers season was the 24th season of play for the National Hockey League franchise that was established on June 22, 1979, and 32nd season for the organization overall.

-The 2006–07 Atlanta Thrashers season began with the highest expectations in franchise history, even with the off-season loss of their second-leading scorer, Marc Savard, to the Boston Bruins.
+The season began with the highest expectations in franchise history, even with the off-season loss of their second-leading scorer, Marc Savard, to the Boston Bruins.
 Veteran centers Steve Rucchin, Niko Kapanen and Jon Sim were acquired in hopes help fill the loss of Savard.
 With NHL superstars Marian Hossa and Ilya Kovalchuk and a healthy goaltender, Kari Lehtonen, the Thrashers clinched the first playoff berth in franchise history following the Toronto Maple Leafs' 7–2 loss to the New York Rangers on April 1.
 They were eliminated from the playoffs on April 18, being swept by the Rangers in four straight games in the quarterfinals.